NVIDIA-ISAAC-ROS/isaac_ros_cumotion/README.md

 >    and be prepared to give necessary warnings, instructions, or take other necessary actions.
 > 5. Take extra caution when testing or deploying new features or code.

+Examples are provided for three modes of operation:

+* **Standalone MoveIt:** MoveIt’s RViz interface allows trajectories to be planned and visualized even without a physical robot or external simulator.
+* **Simulated robot (Isaac Sim):** Trajectories may be planned and executed on a simulated robot in [Isaac Sim](https://developer.nvidia.com/isaac/sim), allowing convenient development and rapid iteration without use of physical hardware.
+Simulated sensors enable testing of perception, e.g., for the purpose of collision avoidance.
+* **Physical robot:** For on-robot testing and final deployment, trajectories are planned and executed on a physical robot.

 The Isaac ROS cuMotion repository currently contains the following packages:

 `isaac_ros_cumotion`: